horiagali/Code-Metrics-Engine/README.md

 ## TODO
 - write tests
-- add colors to the code
+- add color to the code (Red where complexity is too high, yellow where conventions aren't followed etc)
 - offer fixed code

 ## DONE